Can Taiwan Semiconductor Manufacturing Company Limited (TSM) Remain Competitive?

 Bernstein, on the other hand, stated in their research note that they expect to see TSM reach a price target of $149.
 The rating they have provided for TSM stocks is “Outperform” according to the report published on January 12th, 2021.

-During the last 5 trading sessions, TSM rose by +0.08%, which changed the moving average for the period of 200-days by +70.48% in comparison to the 20-day moving average, which settled at $118.04.
-In addition, Taiwan Semiconductor Manufacturing Company Limited saw 7.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TSM fell by -3.74%, which changed the moving average for the period of 200-days by +36.03% in comparison to the 20-day moving average, which settled at $115.75.
+In addition, Taiwan Semiconductor Manufacturing Company Limited saw 3.14% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TSM